Rio sticks to spending on hope China picks up

-The world's second-largest iron ore producer on Wednesday joined rival mining majors Anglo-American (AAL.L) and Vale (VALE5.SA) in reporting earnings battered by commodity price drops and stubbornly high costs.
+The world's second-largest iron ore producer on Wednesday joined rival mining majors Anglo-American and Vale in reporting earnings battered by commodity price drops and stubbornly high costs.

 Like its peers, Rio is juggling bumper capital expenditure plans with volatile markets and an uncertain outlook.
 But while some rivals have begun to signal they could cut back, the miner has stayed firm on its own spending plans for 2012.